Ceasing to Look After a Child

 - Ensure appropriate care to a child who presents as 'abandoned';

-When a child is Accommodated, (and it is not part of a planned Short Break), timescales should be established at the outset for the length of time the Accommodation is considered to be required, together with a plan for the child returning home.
+When a child is Accommodated, (and it is not part of a planned series of Short Breaks), timescales should be established at the outset for the length of time the Accommodation is considered to be required, together with a plan for the child returning home.

 2. Children Accommodated under Section 20

 Where a child has been accommodated for 20 working days or more, the local authority must confirm a Care Plan for a child and the actions required to achieve the aim (as would be the case for any looked after child, regardless of their legal status.
 See Permanence Policy.